fcesc-code/vanillaJS/README.md

 ### Author

 Francesc Brugarolas.
-Passionate about building phisically and, especially, in code.
+Passionate about building things, both phisically and, especially, in code.

 ### Special thanks to